thess/callattendant-wiki/Home.md

 #### Setup a Virtual Environment
 ###### _Optional_
 A virtual environment is useful if your Raspberry Pi is being shared with other functions, like the [Pi-hole](https://pi-hole.net/) add blocker.
-A virtual environment allows you isolate the run-time environment from other programs.
+A virtual environment allows you isolate the Python run-time environment from other programs.
 If your Raspberry Pi is dedicated to the __callattendant__ then this step is not necessary.

 The following instructions create and activate a virtual environment named _venv_ within the current folder.
 ```bash